oculus-samples/Unreal-GraphicsShowcase/README.md

 - Right Grip - Toggle MSAA (1/2/4)
 - Right Stick Click - Toggle headlock mode on/off for profiling

+# Updates
+## 20 December 2023 Update

+We updated the project to UE5.3.

+# Misc

 **License**<br>
 The Meta SDK License applies to this project and supporting material.